Rlin415/rlin415.github.io/_posts/2016-01-30-hapi-server.md

 });
 ```

-This is a basic way of setting up a server in Hapi, but there's a much cleaner and modular way of doing it.
+This is a basic way of setting up a server in Hapi.js, but there's a much cleaner and modular way of doing it.
 What we can do is wrap all these options into one file called manifest.json.
 In this file we will define all our server's configurations and dependencies.

 ### Setting up the manifest